 The invaluable treasury has a fascinating history that goes

-1) The Kiani Crown dating to the reign of Fath Ali Shah Qajar (1797-1834), which was made as a coronation crown.
+1) The Kiani Crown dates to the reign of Fath Ali Shah Qajar (1797-1834), which was made as a coronation crown.
 It is thickly set with pearls and other gems.
 The final red stone is the Aurangzib spinel (120 carats).
 The crown weighs 4.5 kg.

 2) The 1925 jeweled Pahlavi Crown which was made from specially selected gems of the Treasury to be used at the coronations of Reza Shah (1925) and Mohammad Reza Shah (1967).
 The fact is that Reza Shah on his coronation was not inclined to use the Kiani Crown which belonged to the Qajar Kings.
 It was made by the highly reputed Caucasian jeweler Seraj od-Din, who had emigrated to Iran.
 The indented or step-shaped arches around the crown and the sunbursts on the four panels support the theory that the jeweler was inspired by the style of the crowns of the Sassanian Kings (226-651 AD).

-3) The Darya-ye Nour, Sea of Light, a 182-carat diamond, which is the world's largest pink diamond measuring 25 mm wide, 10 mm thick, and 38 mm long.
+3) The Darya-ye Nour, Sea of Light, a 182-carat diamond, is the world's largest pink diamond measuring 25 mm wide, 10 mm thick, and 38 mm long.
 It bears the name of Fath Ali Shah on one side.
-It was one of the chief valuables surrendered by Indian King to Nader Shah in 1739 upon his defeat by the latter.
-The diamond was worn as an armlet, a brooch and sometimes as an aigrette.
+It was one of the chief valuables surrendered by the Indian King to Nader Shah in 1739 upon his defeat by the latter.
+The diamond was worn as an armlet, a brooch, and sometimes as an aigrette.
 It has a frame surmounted by the Lion and Sunset with 457 diamonds and 4 rubies.

-4) The noted gika (aigrette) of Nader Shah, weighing 781 carats in all, which probably dates to the reign of Fath Ali Shah.
+4) The noted Gika (aigrette) of Nader Shah, weighing 781 carats in all, which probably dates to the reign of Fath Ali Shah.
 It is thickly inlaid with diamonds and adorned with a big emerald in the center, which is one of the most beautiful emeralds amid the Regalia.
 The ornament is also enriched with 5 emerald drops, 2 shimmering on the top and 3 on the lower part.
-There are also flags, bayonets and gun-barrels on either side of the central emerald delicately set with diamonds.
-The colors of flags are marked with rubies, diamonds and emeralds of a very light shade.
+There are also flags, bayonets, and gun barrels on either side of the central emerald delicately set with diamonds.
+The colors of flags are marked with rubies, diamonds, and emeralds of a very light shade.
 A crescent in diamonds is also set in the center above the emerald.

-This fabulous treasure includes some objects one might call usual' if one dared: enameled gold bowls and ewers, flasks of all sizes, vessels, chandeliers, snuff-boxes, nargilehs and a beautiful silver watervessel, shaped like a coconut and decorated with ruby and turquoise spirals.
+This fabulous treasure includes some objects one might call usual' if one dared: enameled gold bowls and ewers, flasks of all sizes, vessels, chandeliers, snuff-boxes, nargilehs, and a beautiful silver water vessel, shaped like coconut and decorated with ruby and turquoise spirals.
 (The turquoise is very frequently used in Iran: extracted from the Khorasan deposits in the Mashhad region, it is a sort of national stone, almost commonplace here.)
 However, the oldest pieces date back to the Safavid period, but they hardly represent one-tenth of the treasures accumulated during three centuries by Sovereigns belonging to that dynasty.
 These treasures, plundered and dispersed during war and pillage, were partially recuperated toward the middle of the 18th century by Nader Shah, especially while he campaigned in India.
 During the following century, the Qajars were active in protecting and enlarging this treasure.